Skip to main content

 REAL Law Group

-How good faith deposits work in Illinois real estate transactions.
+How good-faith deposits work in real estate transactions.

 What Is an Earnest Money Deposit?

-An earnest money deposit — commonly referred to as EMD — is a good faith payment made by a buyer when they enter into a contract to purchase real property.
-The deposit signals to the seller that the buyer is serious about completing the transaction and is willing to put money on the line to prove it.
+An earnest money deposit — commonly referred to as EMD — is a good-faith payment made by a buyer when they enter into a contract to purchase real property.
+The deposit signals to the seller that the buyer is serious about completing the transaction.

-In Illinois, earnest money deposits are a standard part of residential real estate transactions.
-The typical deposit ranges from 1% to 3% of the purchase price, though the amount is negotiable between the parties.
-On a $400,000 home in Chicagoland, that translates to a deposit of $4,000 to $12,000.
+Earnest money deposits are a standard part of residential real estate transactions.
+The typical deposit ranges from 1% to 3% of the purchase price, though the amount is negotiable.
+On a $400,000 home, that translates to a deposit of $4,000 to $12,000.

 The earnest money is held in escrow throughout the transaction and is credited toward the buyer's down payment and closing costs at closing.
 If the deal falls through, whether the buyer gets the money back depends on the contract terms and the reason the transaction did not close.